-PROGRAM NAME EKG Technician (Hempstead & Islandia) DURATION: 48 hrs TOTAL COST: \$600 (Registration Fee \$50, \$550) OBJECTIVE To prepare individuals for entry level Electrograph technicians (EKG/ECG) PREREQUISITE High School Diploma or GED DESCRIPTION: This course is intended to train the students in understanding the techniques and operation of accurate EKG recording.
+PROGRAM NAME EKG Technician (Hempstead & Islandia) DURATION: 60 hrs TOTAL COST: Part of PCT Program OBJECTIVE To prepare individuals for entry level Electrograph technicians (EKG/ECG) PREREQUISITE High School Diploma or GED DESCRIPTION: This course is intended to train the students in understanding the techniques and operation of accurate EKG recording.
 It also teaches the basic principles of electro physiology of heart and recognizing the waveforms of electrocardiograph.
 The course covers medical terminology and medical law and helps the students to take the national certification exam for electrocardiograph technician.

-PROGRAM NAME Phlebotomy Technician (Hempstead & Islandia) DURATION: 48 hrs TOTAL COST: \$600 (Registration Fee \$50, Tuition \$550) OBJECTIVE To prepare individuals to perform skin and venipuncture procedures PREREQUISITE High School Diploma or GED DESCRIPTION: This course is intended to provide the understanding of basic principles of blood drawing, practicing blood draw on artificial arm, identification of color coded tubes common sites of venipuncture and skin puncture; universal precut (Precautions) and isolation techniques and handling the specimens for accurate results
+PROGRAM NAME Phlebotomy Technician (Hempstead & Islandia) DURATION: 60 hrs TOTAL COST: Part of PCT Program PREREQUISITE High School Diploma or GED OBJECTIVE To prepare individuals to perform skin and venipuncture procedures DESCRIPTION: This course is intended to provide the understanding of basic principles of blood drawing, practicing blood draw on artificial arm, identification of color coded tubes common sites of venipuncture and skin puncture; universal precut (Precautions) and isolation techniques and handling the specimens for accurate results